marthehe/book-worm/readme.md

     * SearchArea - used to input query and submit the form
     * BookList - displays list of books
     * BookCard - displays information about each book and picture; navigates to more information about the book.
-    * BookPage - displays more information about the book in modal
+    * BookModal - displays more information about the book in modal
     * BookPagination - navigates to the next page with more book items

 ### Build With: